 Many archaeological sites fall prey to looters in their search for saleable antiquities.
-The ancient city of, or present day Birs Nimrud, in Central Iraq was one of the preferred hunting grounds for looters in the 19th century.
+The ancient city of Borsippa, or present day Birs Nimrud, in Central Iraq was one of the preferred hunting grounds for looters in the 19th century.
 Most of the Borsippean private archives dating to the early 7th till 4th century BCE were unearthed through illicit digs.
 Consequently, the exact find spot and the original composition of these archives are forever lost.
 Why Borsippa?
 What is so particular about this site that it attracted the attention of looters?

-Figure 1: Satellite footage showing from left to right: the remnants of the, the excavated ground plan of the temple and Tell Ibrahim al-Khalil which is considered to have housed the residential quarter of the city (Credit: Map ©2018 DigitalGlobe).
+Figure 1: Satellite footage showing from left to right: the remnants of the ziggurat, the excavated ground plan of the Ezida temple and Tell Ibrahim al-Khalil which is considered to have housed the residential quarter of the city (Credit: Map ©2018 DigitalGlobe).

 First, Borsippa is an important historical site thanks to its location.
-The city was located only 20 km southwest of Neo-Babylonian Empire.
+The city was located only 20 km southwest of Babylon, the capital of the Neo-Babylonian Empire.
 Borsippa blossomed during the reigns of the Neo-Babylonian kings and it was considered the twin-city of Babylon (Waerzeggers 2010, 5-9).
 The two cities were well-connected to each other via the Royal Road and the Borsippa Canal (Waerzeggers 2010, 4).
-Enclosed by a rectangular city wall, the city of Borsippa extended over the mounds Birs Nimrud and Tell Ibrahim al-Khalil and their immediate valley (Baker 2012, 919)., the capital of the
+Enclosed by a rectangular city wall, the city of Borsippa extended over the mounds Birs Nimrud and Tell Ibrahim al-Khalil and their immediate valley (Baker 2012, 919).

 Secondly, Borsippa was a major place of worship.
 The hill of Birs Nimrud housed the ziggurat and the Ezida temple (see figure 1).
 The temple was the place of worship for the city god Nabû, his wife Nanāya and several minor deities (Waerzeggers 2010, 20-32).